Finance is defined as the management of money and includes activities such as investing, borrowing, lending, budgeting, saving, and forecasting.

 A definition of finance would not be complete without exploring the career options associated with the industry.
 Below are some of the most popular career paths:

-Across the entire industry, one of the most important and highly sought-after skill sets is financial modeling and the ability to create an Excel model that evaluates a certain situation.
+Across the entire industry, one of the most important and highly sought-after skill sets is financial modeling and the ability to create an Excel model that evaluates a particular situation.
 The screenshot below shows an example from one of CFI’s Excel modeling courses.

 Take your learning and productivity to the next level with our Premium Templates.